inveniosoftware/docs-invenio-rdm/docs/features/index.md

 - **Previewers** InvenioRDM comes with previewers for common files formats such as PDFs, images, CSV, Markdown, XML and JSON.

-- **Citation formatting**.
-InvenioRDM can generate citations strings for your records using the Citation Style Language with support for more than 800+ journal citation styles.
+- **Citation formatting** InvenioRDM can generate citations strings for your records using the Citation Style Language with support for more than 800+ journal citation styles.

-- **Record preview**.
-Before you publish your record, you can see a preview of how it looks like.
+- **Record preview** Before you publish your record, you can see a preview of how it looks like.

 - **Metadata-only records** Both records with or without associated files are supported.

-- **Identifier detection and validation**.
-InvenioRDM comes with support for automatic detection and validation for a large number of persistent identifier schemes (i.e. less typing and clicking for end-users).
+- **Identifier detection and validation** InvenioRDM comes with support for automatic detection and validation for a large number of persistent identifier schemes (i.e. less typing and clicking for end-users).

 ### Search

-- **Faceted search**.
-InvenioRDM supports fully customizable faceted search.
+- **Faceted search** InvenioRDM supports fully customizable faceted search.

-- **Advanced query syntax**.
-InvenioRDM has support for advanced querying via simple term search, phrase search, range search, regular expressions and custom ranking/sorting/
+- **Advanced query syntax** InvenioRDM has support for advanced querying via simple term search, phrase search, range search, regular expressions and custom ranking/sorting.

-- **Auto-complete as you type**.
-InvenioRDM exposed advanced APIs for search-as-you-type scenarios.
+- **Auto-complete as you type** InvenioRDM exposed advanced APIs for search-as-you-type scenarios.

 ### Auth, permissions and security

-- **Login via institutional account**.
-InvenioRDM makes it easy to integrate your institutional authentication provider such as e.g. Keycloak, OAuth or alternative use e.g. ORCID for login.
+- **Login via institutional account** InvenioRDM makes it easy to integrate your institutional authentication provider such as e.g. Keycloak, OAuth or alternative use e.g. ORCID for login.

-- **Restricted records**.
-InvenioRDM supports restricting access to files only or to the entire record.
+- **Restricted records** InvenioRDM supports restricting access to files only or to the entire record.

-- **Share by link**.
-Restricted records can be shared with peer-reviewers or your colleagues via secret links.
+- **Share by link** Restricted records can be shared with peer-reviewers or your colleagues via secret links.

 - **Embargo support** Restricted records can be embargoed so that they are automatically made publicly on a specific date so that you can comply with e.g. funders' Open Access mandates.

-- **Logged in devices**.
-InvenioRDM allows users to see a list of currently logged in devices on their account.
+- **Logged in devices** InvenioRDM allows users to see a list of currently logged in devices on their account.

 ### Customizations